Paloma Adams-Allen: Biden administration

 On June 3, 2021, President Joe Biden nominated Adams-Allen to be the deputy administrator of USAID.
 The Senate Foreign Relations Committee held hearings on Adams-Allen's nomination on July 20, 2021.
 The committee favorably reported her nomination to the Senate floor on August 4, 2021.
 Adams-Allen was confirmed by the entire Senate on October 5, 2021, by a vote of 79-20.

 Adams-Allen assumed office on October 12, 2021.
+She resigned her position in April 2024.

 Personal life

-Adams-Allen lives in Washington D.C with her husband and two daughters.
+Adams-Allen lives in Washington D.C., with her husband and two daughters.